Steedalion/PaymentSystem/README.md

 # PaymentSystem

 A payroll system for small businesses.

+Abandoned due to complications with mono-gtk.

 Microsoft DotNET Mono was chosen for it's cross platform capabilities (Windows, Linux, Mac).
 Not complete.

 Current features:
 - Payment methods (Mail, Account, etc.)